sealmove/atis-nlu/readme.md

     - by using wordlists
     - by walking on the dependency tree

-3. Match keywords:
+3. Match keywords to synonyms:
-    - to synonyms from a synonyms list to detect semantic similarity
+    - from a synonyms list to detect semantic similarity
     - with word vector-based semantic similarity methods

 4. Generate a semantic representation